abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 In monastic life, it’s important to recognize and respect other people’s boundaries.
-In this case, if I had been more sensitive, I would have considered that my friend might feel that what I was doing impinged on his role and duties as the stores monk and if I felt something should be done differently, it might have been better to have kept that to myself.
+In this case, if I had been more sensitive, I would have considered whether my cleaning and reorganizing the stores room would affect my friends feelings by impinging on his role and duties as the stores monk.
+If I felt something should be done differently, it might have been better to have kept that to myself.
 It can be difficult for the stores monk if all of us expresses our opinions about the way he should manage his job.
 Or I might have waited until he returned, approached him, and asked if there was anything I could do to help.
 Then if he’d said something like, “Yes, what did you have in mind?” it might have been a good time to express an opinion while still respecting his boundaries.

 To take another example, we hear the guest monk in the office giving some advice to someone over the phone, and we feel *we* know what should